linkedin

 Partner

-Prior to law school, Blake clerked for the Honorable Lawrence A. Schwartz (Ret.) in the Eleventh Judicial Circuit of the State of Florida.
-Blake had roles in federal legislation, campaign organizing, and the sports industry, having served as an intern and campaign organizer in both houses of the United States Congress and for a former President of the United States.
-Blake was also a student assistant football coach for the University of Miami Hurricanes and as a legal intern for well-known sports agencies.
+Prior to law school, Blake wrote for numerous sports publications on legal issues and clerked for the Honorable Lawrence A. Schwartz (Ret.) in the Eleventh Judicial Circuit of the State of Florida.
+Blake has had roles in federal legislation, campaign organizing, and the sports industry, having worked in both houses of the United States Congress as well as for the former President of the United States.
+Blake also has unique private sector experience, having been employed as a student assistant football coach for the University of Miami Hurricanes and as a legal intern for several well-known sports agencies.
+Blake’s journalistic work has been cited in law review articles at the University of Chicago, Vanderbilt, Villanova, University of Cincinnati, Hofstra University, and Seton Hall; and Blake provided testimony to the United States Senate’s 113th Congress.

-Blake received his J.D. from the Benjamin N. Cardozo School of Law with a concentration in Intellectual Property and Data Law; he wrote his his symposium paper in 2017 called “When the Bully Takes the Bully Pulpit,” which was about the limits of defamation laws when applied to elected officials while using social media platforms.
-Prior to law school, he received his B.A. from the University of Miami.
+Blake received his Juris Doctor from Yeshiva University’s Benjamin N. Cardozo School of Law with a concentration in Intellectual Property and Data Law; at Cardozo, Blake wrote his symposium paper in 2017, “When the Bully Takes the Bully Pulpit,” about the limits of defamation laws when elected and political figures use social media.
+Prior to law school, he received his Bachelor of Arts in History from the University of Miami.

 Blake is admitted to practice law in the State of New York and is pending admission in the District of Columbia.
-Blake also has active federal court admissions in the Southern District of New York, the Eastern District of New York, the Northern District of Illinois, and the District of Colorado; he also has pending admissions for the District Court for the District of Columbia and District of Maryland.
+Blake also has active federal court admissions in the Southern District of New York, the Eastern District of New York, the Northern District of Illinois, the District of Colorado, the District of Columbia and District of Maryland.
+Blake has a forthcoming application for admission to the Commonwealth of Virginia.

 Representative Matters